Women’s Health

 Vaginitis affects over 75% of women once in their lifetime.
 It has a 40-45% chance of re-occurrence and is the leading cause of gynaecological consultation.

 The symptoms are the same: burning, itching, odor and discharge, but the treatment is different.
-Severe complications in case of late and/or improper treatment include: adverse pregnancy outcomes, reproductive health problems, and increased risk for acquiring HPV or sexually transmitted infections like HIV, chlamydia and gonorrhea.
+Severe complications in case of late and/or improper treatment include: adverse pregnancy outcomes, reproductive health problems, and increased risk for acquiring sexually transmitted infections (STI) or diseases (STD) like HPV, HIV, chlamydia and gonorrhea.

 Bacterial Vaginosis (BV)